segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Device-mode Events

-Below is a table of events that **Shopify by Littledata** sends to Segment via the analytics.js libary.
+Below is a table of events that **Shopify by Littledata** sends to Segment through the analytics.js libary.
 These events will show up as tables in your warehouse, and as regular events in your other Destinations supporting device-mode.

 | Event Name            | Description                                                           |